 Food for Fish

-Algae is beneficial for tanks because fish and other invertebrates nibble on it, meaning it’s an excellent food source.
+Algae benefit tanks because fish and other invertebrates nibble on them.
 In turn, this keeps the tank clean.
-In fact, several fish eat algae, getting rid of the excess and reducing the chances of an algae bloom.
+Several fish eat algae, eliminating the excess and reducing the chances of an algae bloom.

-According to Plant Signaling and Behavior, algae produce several compounds called metabolites.
-They also constitute the basis of the marine food chain, providing fish with the essential nutrients they need to survive.
+According to Plant Signaling and Behavior, algae produce compounds called metabolites.
+They’re the basis of the marine food chain, providing fish with the essential nutrients they need to survive.

 How Does Algae Grow in a Fish Tank?